mage666/unity-application-di-framework/README.md

 ## Overview

 This is a lightweight dependency injection framework that provides Bootstrapping functionality to handle dependency injection.
-It solves the problem of Unity lifecycle breaking flow due to which providing and managing dependencies for a testable application becomes very difficult.
+It solves the problem of Unity lifecycle breaking flow due to which providing and managing dependencies for a testable application becoming very difficult.

 ## Installation